-Data is drawn from the pupil's SCERTS[©] assessments, notes, incident reports and records of parent and staff feedback following interventions.
-SCERTS[©] reports are updated in line with a pupil's annual review.
+Data is drawn from the pupil's SCERTS® assessments, notes, incident reports and records of parent and staff feedback following interventions.

 Wide variation in the needs of our pupils means there is no one standardised measure that is appropriate for all pupils, or even for the same pupil at different points in their development.
-This difficulty is being addressed through RLS's use of the published, evidence based, SCERTS[©] framework, which provides an observational assessment process that is relevant to all pupils and enables progress to be tracked from baseline to the time a pupil leaves Radlett Lodge (see Figure 2).
+This difficulty is being addressed through RLS's use of the published, evidence based, SCERTS© framework, which provides an observational assessment process that is relevant to all pupils and allows us to get a baseline of each pupil's communication. (see Figure 2).

 Figure 2.

-Exemplar of a SCERTS[©] Annual Review Summary Report
+Exemplar of a SCERTS© Baseline Review Summary Report